-Physical Education is a foundation subject in the National Curriculum and we use this document as a basis for implementing the statutory requirements for each individual through a range of different activities.
+Physical Education is a foundation subject in the National Curriculum and we use this as a basis for implementing the statutory requirements for each individual through a range of different activities.
 This includes but not limited to games, dance, athletics and gymnastics.
 Through this we ensure that all pupils:

 - Develop competence to excel in a broad range of physical activities